 7. You neglect important responsibilities and isolate yourself from your loved ones in order to maintain your habit.

 Have you called out of work or skipped class because you had to get drugs or because you were too intoxicated to maintain your commitments?
 Have you avoided family gatherings using a variety of false excuses to skip out on attending?
 Or, have you ever bailed on a sober night out with your friends and chosen to stay in with only your drug of choice?
 If so, you may be addicted.

 The addicted brain sends a message to the addict that achieving the next high is more important than anything else.
 You obviously need a job to afford rent, food, and other necessities.
 However, the brain of an addict will justify your absence from work.
 You may make a commitment to your immediate family, but your drug addiction lures you in as your addiction becomes the number one priority.

 Addiction Treatment Options

-Harmony Outpatient removes the objections to seeking care and allows you to move toward a healthier, more balanced life.
+Harmony Healing Center removes the objections to seeking care and allows you to move toward a healthier, more balanced life.
 Our compassionate staff seeks to help you conquer any vice or addiction that you may be struggling with.
-Harmony Outpatient Center provides top-notch outpatient addiction services that will help you address the root cause of your substance use disorder.
-If you feel that you may be addicted, call Harmony Outpatient Center today!
+Harmony Healing Center provides top-notch outpatient addiction services that will help you address the root cause of your substance use disorder.
+If you feel that you may be addicted, call Harmony Healing Center today!